jordanthomas/design-system/CONTRIBUTING.md

 1. Build a `current` state of the Storybook docs after making code changes
 1. Compare the current and reference state images using RegCLI to identify differences and build a report

-Steps to run tests:
+#### Running visual regression tests

 1. Start Storybook server or build Storybook docs
     - Start development watch process: `yarn dev`
     - or start server: `yarn storybook:watch`
     - or build static site: `yarn storybook:build`
-1. Build the `current` state to the last approved state:
+1. Build the `current` state from Storybook:
     - If using the Storybook server (or `yarn dev`): `yarn loki:build-current`
     - If using a built storybook static site: `yarn loki:build-current-static`
 1. Compare the `current` to the `reference` state:
     - `yarn test:visual`

-Approving visual changes:
+#### Approving visual changes

 1. Run your visual regression tests (see steps above)
 1. Review diffs and ensure everything is looking correct
 1. Approve the changes
     - `yarn loki:approve`

-Rebuilding current visual regression images:
+#### Rebuilding reference images

 You shouldn't have to run these commands unless doing a substantial overhaul to the documentation or changing Loki configuration.
+In most cases simply approving the visual changes after running the tests is sufficient.

 1. Start Storybook server or build Storybook docs
     - Start development watch process: `yarn dev`